 Pipelines and Poles

-The excellent ductility of mild steel has made it the perfect contender for the manufacturing of pipelines and poles that need to weather extreme atmospheres.
+The excellent ductility of mild steel has made it the perfect contender for the manufacturing of pipelines and poles that need to withstand extreme environments.

 While mild steel pipes can be easily welded to each other, they also retain a certain degree of flexibility.
 As the pipelines may shrink in cold weather or expand on hot days, this is a necessary feature for the metal.